iamnapo/eslint-config-iamnapo/README.md

 ### Monorepo support

-Due to [this](https://github.com/eslint/eslint/issues/3458) bug, if you are working on a monorepo add to the top of `.eslintrc.js`:
+Due to [this](https://github.com/eslint/eslint/issues/3458) bug, if you are working on a monorepo, add to the top of `.eslintrc.js`:

 ```js
 require("eslint-config-iamnapo/patch");